 Welcome to the Ontario therapist directory at GoodTherapy.org.
 Our directory is the fastest and safest way to find a good counselor or therapist in Ontario cities.
 We only include professional therapists, counselors, and psychologists whose work accords, in attitude and orientation, to the elements of good therapy.
-Find a therapist or counselor in your Ontario zip code, or click on the links below to see the counselors in your city:
+Find a therapist or counselor in your Ontario zip code, or click on the links below to see the counselors in your city.
+If you are looking for telehealth therapy you can click here to see all Ontario telehealth therapists.

 According to Ontario’s Ministry of Health and Long-Term Care, around 30% of people in Ontario will experience a mental health or substance abuse issue in their lifetimes.
 Depression and anxiety issues are the most common diagnoses.
 Around 12% of Ontario adults (ages 20-64) have a mood or anxiety issue, compared to only 7% of teens (ages 12-19) and 9% of elders (ages 65+).